containers/build/Documentation/subcommands/run.md

 must be flattened into a single ACI without dependencies.
 A command called `acbuild squash` is being worked on to do this.

+## Engines

+acbuild can use different engines to perform the actual execution of the given command.
+The flag `--engine` can be used to select a non-default engine.

-## systemd-nspawn
+### systemd-nspawn

-acbuild currently uses `systemd-nspawn` to run commands inside the ACI.
-This means that the machine running acbuild must have systemd installed to be able to use `acbuild run`.
+The default engine in acbuild is called `systemd-nspawn`, which rather obviously uses `systemd-nspawn` to run the given command.
+This means that the machine running acbuild must have systemd installed to be able to use `acbuild run` with the default engine.
 Alternate execution tools (like `runc`) will be added in the future.

-## Exiting out of systemd-nspawn
+### Exiting out of systemd-nspawn

 All acbuild commands can be cancelled with Ctrl+c with the exception of `acbuild run` once it has executed systemd-nspawn.
 To break out of a